Mathura Iskcon temple prohibits entry of foreign pilgrims ahead of Holi

 Holi 2020: When, why is it celebrated in India

-Several foreigner nationals belonging to different countries gathers in Mathura to celebrate Holi with flowers and colours ahead of the festival to be celebrated. in India on on March 10.
+Several foreign nationals belonging to different countries gather in Mathura to celebrate Holi with flowers and colours ahead of the festival to be celebrated. in India on March 10.

-However, precautions are been taken to curb the fatal nobel Coronavirus Disease 2019 (Covid-19) that like an epidemic is picking up the pace in India after infecting more than tens of thousands of people and killing more than 3,000 in over 60 countries worldwide, and keeping the numbers on rise.
+However, precautions are been taken to curb the fatal Nobel Coronavirus Disease 2019 (Covid-19) that like an epidemic is picking up the pace in India after infecting more than tens of thousands of people and killing more than 3,000 in over 60 countries worldwide, and keeping the numbers on the rise.

 India reported many new coronavirus cases, taking the total number of positive cases to 29 so far.